The closest thing I have to a tradition on this blog is this Christmas day offering.

 In place of the graphic violence version, I offer this one with lyrics.
 I find the visual of those lyrics quite provocative, challenging, and demanding more of me as a peacemaker.

-Last year at this time, I was too racked with grief to post my usual fun second selection.
-(My dad’s death and Trump’s election the main contributors to that grief.)
-But hope made a comeback in 2017.
-Obviously, there are still horrible, and horribly racist people doing and saying horrible, and horribly racist things (including from the White House).
+I know there are still horrible, and horribly racist people doing and saying horrible, and horribly racist things (including from the White House).
 But this year feels like a tipping point for women being heard and even centered.
 A diversity of people are speaking out against all kinds of violence and hatred.
 The people of my congregation continue to feed hungry people, clothe people released from jail, and provide shelter and comfort for those experiencing homelessness.
 I still believe that the “moral arc of the universe is long and bends toward justice.”

 So let’s enjoy a silly song: “Santa Claus is Comin’ to Town” by Joseph Spence.
 It may not make you literally laugh out loud, but I find it incredibly joyful.
 Plus, the artist is named Joseph.
 Can’t go wrong with that at Christmas.
 There are other versions with better sound, but I like this one because we get multiple close-ups of Joseph.